jcelaya/hdrmerge/CONTRIBUTING.md

 ## Thank You
-Thank you for showing interest in contributing to HDRmerge.
+Thank you for showing interest in contributing to HDRMerge.
 It is people such as yourself who make this program and project possible.

 ## Contributing as a Programmer
 - Announce and discuss your plans in GitHub before starting work.